timmilesdw/ResourcesOperator/README.md

 # Resource Operator for k8s

-Operator that automatically creates LimitRanges in newly namespaces
+Operator that automatically creates LimitRanges in namespaces

 # Configuration